Rosa Malmström: Career

 After first teaching in a private school in Stockholm, she decided to change course and sought a position in Gothenburg's central library (later the university library).
 After serving her probation, she received a permanent post and was engaged there until she retired in 1971.

 Realizing that women's works were not acquired on the same basis as those written by men and that there was even discrimination in the library's classification system, she became increasingly interested in researching literature about women.
 As a result, she began to compile a biography of Swedish women as an alternative to the accepted Svensk historisk bibliografi (Swedish Historical Bibliography).
 In 1958 she published a bibliography of literature in Sweden on women clergy Kvinnliga präster: bibliografi över i Sverige tryckt litteratur.

 Collaborating with Asta Ekenvall, who had experienced difficulty in finding works by women in bibliographies, Malström embarked on research into women's literature.
 Together with the women's rights activist Eva Pineus from the Fredrika-Bremer Foundation, in 1958 they established the foundation Kvinnohistoriskt Arkiv dedicated to women's studies.
 As the need for further work became more widely recognized, several women's associations attached to political parties jointly called for parliamentary support.
-As a result, a library post was established and the foundation transferred its holdings to Gothenburg University.
+As a result, a library post was established and the foundation transferred its holdings to University of Gothenburg.
 It was there that facilities were made available for developing the women's literature collection Kvinnohistoriska Samlingarna, now known as KvinnSam.

-Rosa Malmström died in Gotherburg in 1995 and is buried in the city's Norra Cemetery.
+Rosa Malmström died in Gothenburg in 1995 and is buried in the city's Norra Cemetery.

 Awards

-Malmström's significant contribution to Nordic biographical research was recognized by Gothenburg University in 1987 when she was awarded the title of honorary professor.
+Malmström's significant contribution to Nordic biographical research was recognized by University of Gothenburg in 1987 when she was awarded the title of honorary professor.
 In 1994, the Swedish government promoted her to full professor.